ethereum-mining/ethminer/API_DOCUMENTATION.md

 Eventually you may want to issue [miner_getconnections](#miner_getconnections) method to identify which is the ordinal position assigned to the newly added connection and make use of [miner_setactiveconnection](#miner_setactiveconnection) method to instruct ethminer to use it immediately.

-**Please note** This method changes the runtime behavior only.
+**Please note** that this method changes the runtime behavior only.
 If you restart ethminer from a batch file the added connection won't be available if not present in the `-P` arguments list.

 ### miner_removeconnection